tomojitakasu/RTKLIB/bin/readme.txt

 # RTKLIB/bin
 #

-The contents of RTKLIB/bin has been moved to RTKLIB_bin/bin.
+The contents of RTKLIB/bin have been moved to RTKLIB_bin/bin.